Blog

 Licensing of copyright

-If the author grants a licence to the publisher, they give the publisher a right to publish the book.
-Crucially however, the author is still the copyright owner.
-Licences can be exclusive or non-exclusive however commonly they will be exclusive licences for book publishing agreements.
+If an author grants a licence in their work to the publisher, they give the publisher a right to publish the book.
+They may also grant a licence to do other things (depending on what’s in the contract).
+Crucially however, the author is still the copyright owner of their work.

 3. Rights Granted